Yoshi-Hacking/CTGP-7updates/README.md

-File requested by CTGP-7 manager to get lastest version, nothing more interesting :P
+version.txt requested by CTGP-7 manager to get lastest version, just that, anything else :P